ITLab-CC/Kubernetes-Collection/Docs/docs/index.md

+---
+hide:
+  - navigation
+---

 # IT-Lab Kubernetes Collection

 Welcome to the IT-Lab Kubernetes Collection.
-This collection is a collection of Kubernetes applications and tools.
+This is a collection of Kubernetes applications and tools.
-It also contains the basics to create a fully functional Kubernetes cluster.
+It also contains the `Basics` to create a fully functional Kubernetes cluster.

 ## Navigation